 These are some of the measures that the National Citizens Alliance supports:

-● reducing the federal ministries from 31 ministries to 10 ministries; ministries cut will be incorporated into the 10 remaining ministries
+● cutting the federal ministries and/or consolidating them from 35 ministries to 10 ministries

 ● eliminating the private consultant and bureaucrat double dipping in the federal government

 ● creating a truly independent Bank of Canada, and once created, pay off the federal debt at zero percent interest, establish mandatory balanced budgets, establishment a debt payment plan